osom8979/tbag/external/capnproto/doc/install.md

 5. Build the solution (`ALL_BUILD`).

-6. Build the `INSTALL` project to copy the compiled libraries and header files into `CMAKE_INSTALL_PREFIX`.
+6. Build the `INSTALL` project to copy the compiled libraries, tools, and header files into `CMAKE_INSTALL_PREFIX`.

    Alternatively, find the compiled `.lib` files in the build directory under `src/{capnp,kj}/{Debug,Release}` and place them somewhere where your project can link against them.
    Also add the `src` directory to your search path for `#include`s, or copy all the headers to your project's include directory.

-7. Add `#define CAPNP_LITE 1` to either your project's precompiled/shared header or compiler options.
+Cap'n Proto can also be built with MinGW or Cygwin, using the Unix/autotools build instructions.

 **From Git**

-If you download directly from Git, you'll need to compile the Cap'n Proto tools (the `.exe`s) using MinGW-w64.
-This is easiest to do in Cygwin or on Linux.
-For example, on Debian or Ubuntu, you can install MinGW like so:

-    sudo apt-get install mingw-w64

-You'll first need to install Cap'n Proto on the host system (using the Unix installation instructions, above).
-Then, do:

-    make distclean
-    ./configure --host=i686-w64-mingw32 --with-external-capnp \
-      --disable-shared CXXFLAGS='-static-libgcc -static-libstdc++'
-    make -j6 capnp.exe capnpc-c++.exe capnpc-capnp.exe

-Now that you have the `exe`s, you can proceed with the usual Windows compilation instructions.
+The C++ sources are located under `c++` directory in the git repository.
+The build instructions are otherwise the same as for the release zip.